-All provisions, regulations, degree programs, and course listings in effect when this catalog went to press are subject to revision by the appropriate governing bodies of East Carolina University.
+All provisions, regulations, degree programs, and course listings in this catalog are subject to revision by the appropriate governing bodies of East Carolina University.
 Students pursuing degree programs when such changes are instituted are expected to comply with the revisions that relate to their programs.